Now you have received your offer, take your time to look at the essential information below regarding your next steps towards becoming an RVC student.

 Where possible we try to allocate an applicant’s first or second choice for accommodation.
 However we cannot guarantee a place in accommodation and preference for College Grove will normally be given to overseas residents and applicants based on the distance they live from the Camden Campus.
 Unconditional and conditional offer holders are treated equally and applications are not considered on a ‘first come, first served’ basis.

 Please note that although preference for accommodation is given based on distance, this does not guarantee a place in College Grove.
-To ensure a diverse mix of students, we ensure that there is a mix of UK and International Students allocated to College Grove.
+To ensure a diverse mix of students, we ensure that there is a mix of UK and International students allocated to this hall.

 If you are in private rented accommodation and are not sure about the contract or need further advice and assistance, contact the University of London’s Housing Service, www.housing.london.ac.uk.
 You will also be able to view lists of potential properties to rent.

-Advice about looking for housing in London – how to go about it and the pitfalls to avoid - can be found on the University of London Private Housing Guide website: www.housing.london.ac.uk/housing-guide/private-housing-guide This will guide you through the process of planning your search, inspecting properties, signing the contract and paying deposits.
+Advice about looking for housing in London – how to go about it and the pitfalls to avoid - can be found on the University of London Private Housing Guide website.
+This will guide you through the process of planning your search, inspecting properties, signing the contract and paying deposits.

 About two weeks before you enrol you will be invited to complete online pre-enrolment.
-You will be sent an email containing your credentials so that you can use to sign into RoVer, our web portal, where you can complete the pre-enrolment process.
+You will be sent an email containing full instructions on how to complete this process.
 You will need to enrol online for each academic year of your course.
-If any of your details change during the year, you can use RoVer to update the College.
-There are also helpful letters for you to print as and when you need them, including your Council Tax Exemption Certificate and a letter to confirm your student status to your bank or landlord.
+If any of your details change during the year, you can use RoVer to update your details.
+Once you are enrolled, there are also helpful letters available to you such as your Council Tax Exemption Certificate and a letter to confirm your student status to your bank or landlord.

-The same credentials you use to access the eRegistry web portal (Rover) will also allow you access almost all other RVC systems, including RVC Learn (the online learning environment) and your RVC email account, as well as connecting to Wi-Fi through ‘eduroam’.
-More information on this can be found in the ‘Staying connected’ section here.
+The same credentials you use to access the eRegistry web portal (RoVer) will also allow you access almost all other RVC systems, including RVC Learn (the online learning environment) and your RVC email account, as well as connecting to Wi-Fi through ‘eduroam’ when you arrive.